-Description Read more in section Applicant Give an account of your most significant contributions to science (1,000 characters).
-Give an account of how you fulfil the employment criterion (max 1,000 characters).
+Description Read more in section Applicant Give an account of your most significant contributions to science (1,000 characters) Give an account of how you fulfil the employment criterion (max 1,000 characters).
 If you are employed at a research institution, which is not covered by the job structure at the (Danish) Ministry of Higher Education and Science, the (Danish) Ministry of Culture, the Danish Ministry of Defence or the Danish Ministry of Climate, Energy and Utilities, you must give an account for that your position involves research and the opportunity for career progression.
-3.4 PhD degree Have you had any periods of leave since obtaining your PhD degree, if yes: State your period(s) of leave, and select the relevant type of leave.
-5.3.3 Application Brief scientific summary in English (abstract) (max 1,000 characters).
-5.2.1.1 Popularised description of the scientific content in Danish (max 1,500 characters).
+3.1.2 PhD degree Have you had any periods of leave since obtaining your PhD degree, if yes: State your period(s) of leave.
+5.3.5 Application cation Brief scientific summary in English (abstract) (max 1,000 characters).
+Popularised description of the scientific content in Danish (max 1,500 characters).
 5.2.1.1 Scientific keywords (max 5) and classification codes (OECD) (max 5).
-5.2.1.2 Ethical issues and gathering data Does your research raise any ethical issues that should be dealt with (Animal testing, human participation or biological material, other)?
-If yes: Provide a brief description of the ethical issues raised by your project and how you plan to address the ethical dilemmas that may arise (max 1,500 characters) If no: If no ethical issues are identified in your project, please provide a brief account in which you justify this (max.
+5.2.1.2 Ethical issues and gathering data Does your research raise any ethical issues that should be dealt with?
+If no ethical issues are identified, please provide a brief account in which you justify this (max.
 1,500 characters).
-Does your project involve gathering or purchase of quantitative or qualitative data or a combination of these?: If yes: Please provide a brief description of the data gathered or purchased (max 300 characters).
+Does your project involve gathering or purchase of unique research data within the research areas social sciences, medical sciences, the humanities, natural sciences, or technology and production sciences?
+If yes: Please provide a brief description of the data gathered or purchased (max 300 characters).
 Other applications Is this application a resubmission?
 If yes: Provide title, year of application and case number of the previous version of the submission.
 Moreover, describe any changes made in the resubmission (max 1,000 characters).
 Have you applied for funding activities covered by this application from other sources?
 If yes: Provide source, applied amount, submission date and expected decision date.
 Previous grants Have you as a PI within the last 5 years received any funding over DKK 1 million from DFF or other sources for the activities related to the present application?
 If yes: Specify grants over DKK 1 million (max 10 grants).
 Describe the results of the grant and the grant's relation to the proposed project (max 1,000 characters).
 Have you as a PI within the last 5 years received any funding over DKK 1 million from DFF or other sources for the activities not related to the present application?
 If yes: Specify grants over DKK 1 million (max 10 grants).
 Describe the results of the grant and the grant's relation to the proposed project (max 1,000 characters).
 If yes to previous grants: Account for your strategy for managing the project in relation to your current projects by explaining how you will manage the DFF project in relation to time and your other research management tasks.
+Supplementary Optional additional information regarding the application (max 1,000 characters). information Have you used generative artificial intelligence (AI) for copy-editing tasks such as language editing, shortening the text or refining the abstracts?
+Have you used generative artificial intelligence (AI) for substantial research-related tasks?
+If yes: Explain how you have used generative AI and for which parts of the application (max.
+1,500 characters).
+5.2.1.4